woo-kyu/woo-kyu.github.io/_posts/ML/2023-09-24-Bias_and_Variance_Trade_off.md

 ## Because,

-- The machine learning model is too complex; It memorizes very subtle patterns in the training data that don’t generalize well.
+- <span style='background-color:#ffdc0'>The machine learning model is too complex;</span> It memorizes very subtle patterns in the training data that don’t generalize well.
 - The training data size is too small for the model complexity and/or contains large amounts of irrelevant information.

 <br>